JacobDavidFinch/principles/README.md

 Every line of code written comes at a price: maintenance.
 To avoid paying for a lot of code, we build reusable software.
 The problem with code re-use is that it gets in the way of changing your mind later on.

 [Use cognitive complexity to measure understandability](https://www.sonarsource.com/docs/CognitiveComplexity.pdf)

+## Extra Piece: Learning, Notes, and Flashcards

+#### Learning

+Use the Feynman Technique
+1. Pretend to teach a concept you want to learn about to a student in the sixth grade.
+2. Identify gaps in your explanation.
+Go back to the source material to better understand it.
+3. Organize and simplify.
+4. Transmit (optional).
+#### Flashcards
+Retrieval practice is a great method for learning.
+Flashcards can assist for retrieval and spaced repetition

+Mistakes
+- You grab off-the-shelf flashcard decks, rather than make or edit your own.
+- You design the cards badly.
+This leads to either memorizing useless stuff or failing to learn what you actually care about.
+  - Each question should have one and only one correct answer.
+(Something violated by my Chinese deck as mentioned.)
+  - Questions should either have as little unnecessary context as possible, or redundancy.
+A vocabulary word alone, or used within a few sentences (each on different cards) are better designs than a single sentence.
+Why?
+Because you learn to predict the answer based on the surrounding context even if that won’t be there when you need to use it in real life.
+  - Questions should be simple.
+Complex problem solving isn’t well-suited to flashcards.
+Better to break apart complex problems into multiple steps, or simply forego flashcards altogether in favor of solving real problems.
+  - Questions should be something you actually need.
+Just because you can memorize something doesn’t mean you should.
+- Memorization substitutes for understanding.
+- Flashcards substitute for doing real practice.

+#### Note Taking For Learning
+Taking notes isn’t just a way of writing things down.
+It’s a way of orienting your attention so that you’ll build better memories—even if you never open the notebook again.

+Two purposes notes server are
+1. They record what you learned, for easy access later.
+2. They orient your attention, allowing you to remember more.

+What we’re trying to achieve when taking notes is to begin the process of organizing the information we’re receiving into a mental structure we can use later.
+Organized well, and the correct memories will automatically pop up when you need them.

+Ask yourself what kind of structure for knowledge do you need to organize?
+Next, Anticipate how you'll need to use your mind.
+- Think of the endpoint of learning.
+What inputs will you receive and how will you retrieve the needed outputs for them?
+  - Looking at it in a graphically, flow-chart way can help.
+Second-Brains are all about this [foam](https://github.com/foambubble/foam)
+  - The brain is complicated and so what you’re actually doing when learning and performing is going to be more sophisticated than a flow-chart.
+But, as a simplification for what you’re trying to do, they often work pretty well.
+- Whenever I tackle a new subject, one of my first thoughts is what kind of structure am I trying to build.
+What would be the input situations that should cause me to remember this knowledge?
+How do I need to manipulate it, discriminate between similar-seeming situations, calculate or reason with it?
+  - Rote Knowledge - Flashcards
+  - Complicated and trying to figure it out - Practice problems
+  - Looking for understaind - teach it to someone else/or self
+  - To solve practical problems - THink about applications and examples
+- If the situations where you want to use the knowledge are diverse, I would try to expose myself to as many different examples as possible.
+If the purpose is going to be fairly narrow, aimed at a specific task, I might want to practice repeatedly to think of it whenever I see that situation.

+#### Note Taking For Meetings

+Mostly, keep it simple.
+The main information to write down is:

+- Key points on the agenda: Record a brief summary of each item covered on the agenda and the outcomes you discussed.
+Try to limit each point to no more than three sentences, and be sure to ask the room for confirmation before writing down any plans or decisions.
+- Action items: As action items are proposed in the meeting, make sure to write down the assignment, who it’s assigned to, and its due date.
+- Ideas: If you have ideas, questions, or follow-ups you want to make after the meeting wraps, include a section for jotting these types of notes down during the meeting so you don’t forget.

+Having a template with: Date of meeting, attendees, meeting agenda, questions and answers, action items, ideas/general notes.
+[Good Source](https://monday.com/blog/productivity/take-better-meeting-notes/)

 ---